 The correlation phenomenon is finding its way increasingly into analyst discussions lately, with the primary goal of devising ways around the problem.
 Some suggestions include taking advantage of the few areas where correlation has broken down, such as emerging market debt against Treasurys; following gold's meteoric rise; and playing emerging and frontier markets that are differing from global trends.

 There's even an increasingly popular index that allows investors to buy options on correlation—the CBOE Correlation Index, which is 2 years old and gauges correlation by looking at contracts on the entire S&P 500 index against those on individual contracts.
 HSBC says the index may soon overtake the CBOE's Volatility Index in popularity as a market indicator.
-The index had been near all-time highs in September though it has eased a bit in October.

 But the problem has no easy solution, while a multitude of factors makes putting together a truly diversified portfolio an arduous task and betrays the popular notion that this has become a stock-picker's market.